skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 **Target time**: 07:40:46

 * Reset, enter Chocobo's Lagoon, dig up a Chocograph, and save on the beach outside.
-Be sure to save over a different file and check which Chocograph you received after you've already saved; you need either Dawn Lagoon or Disk Plains.
+Be sure to save over a different file and check which Chocograph you received after you've already saved; you need either Dawn Lagoon or Dusk Plains.
 * Play another game of Hot&Cold for the other Chocograph.
 Back outside, open the Chocograph menu to check whether you got the right one, and take the opportunity to equip Dawn Lagoon.

 > #### Path C & Combined